Andy4495/emulator-8-bit/README.md

 It is also compatible with Apple MacOS clang version 12.0.0.

+The automated build action configured in the `.github/workflows` directory builds the emulator with Ubuntu 22.04 and gcc version 11.3.0.

 I have not tried it on other platforms, but there is no machine dependent code.
 It should work as-is (or with minimal changes) on other unix-like platforms and compiler versions.

 ### General Program Flow